juspay/chutney/MIGRATION.md

+> [!IMPORTANT]
-This guide is for migrating from one AWS account to another in the same region, but most parts will be same while migrating to a different region and some while migrating to a different cloud provider.
-Throughout this guide, from here on, we will refer to "AWS account" as "account".
+> This guide is for migrating from one AWS account to another in the same region, but most parts will be same while migrating to a different region and some while migrating to a different cloud provider.

+> [!NOTE]
+> Throughout this guide, from here on, we will refer to "AWS account" as "account".

 - Rename `backend.s3.bucket` and `resource.aws_s3_bucket.chutney_attic_cache.bucket` in terranix config, to not conflict with existing buckets in the same region.
   - We went with `chutney-tf-state-1` and `chutney-attic-cache-1` respectively.